kpvdr/amqp-build-trigger/README.md

-# Qpid JMS Build Trigger for Jenkins
+# AMQP Build Trigger for Jenkins
 This Jenkins plugin adds a build trigger for Jenkins.
-It will trigger builds based on JMS messages received from a broker on a queue named `qjbt.trigger-queue`.
-Any JMS message containing the following properties will trigger a build:
+It will trigger builds based on AMQP messages received from a broker.
+There are two ways to use the trigger:

+* Global queue: A single global queue receives messages, and if the properties match those of the individual projects, a build is triggered.
+* Individual queues: Each project may name an individual queue, and **ANY** AMQP message received on that queue will trigger a build.

+For the global queue, any AMQP message containing the following properties will trigger a build:

-* `msg_type` = `QJMS_build_trigger`
+* `msg_type` = `AMQP_build_trigger`
 * `jenkins_project_action` = `build`
 * `jenkins_project_token` matches the token set for the individual project(s) to be triggered.